-Are you a Mold Spore Carrier?
+Are you a Mold Spores Carrier?

 Mold damage remediation is more personal than you think.
+You could be a mold spores carrier.

 Do you remember Mary Mallon, aka Typhoid Mary?
 Mary, an Irish-American cook was the first person in the U.S. to be identified as an asymptomatic carrier of the Typhoid bacteria.
 Mary spread the disease easily due to her lack of personal hygiene and through her vocation as a cook.
 She is presumed to have infected at least 51 people, three of whom died.

 While Typhoid is of rare concern in industrialized countries today, mold most certainly is.
 Mold spores can be carried much in the same way that Mary carried the Typhoid bacteria, in fact, your person and your household belongings can be carriers.
-If your home has mold it is very likely that the spores have spread due to everyday activities such as vacuuming, dusting, or simply brushing up against an area where mold spores exist.
+If your home has mold it is very likely that the mold spores have spread due to everyday activities such as vacuuming, dusting, or simply brushing up against an area where mold spores exist.
 Once spores are scattered, the contaminants can end up on everything due to the natural movement of the air.

 Studies by the Institute of Medicine (IOM) found that indoor exposure to mold was linked with upper respiratory tract symptoms such as wheezing, and cough in otherwise healthy individuals.
 Mold spores travel through the air via circulation and can literally attach to almost anything, transferring from place to place affecting those who suffer from asthma, COPD, or allergies.